How to Buy Life Insurance

 Multiple Beneficiaries

 You can name more than one person and decide how the benefit is divided among them.
-Consider the methods of distribution that best suit your wishes.
+Consider the distribution method that suits your wishes.

 Legal Considerations